mjames-upc/awips-docs/docs/edex/new-grid.md

     sudo service edex_camel restart

-Now copy the `wrf.grib` file *again* to **/awips2/edex/data/manual/**.
+Now copy the `wrf.grib` file *again* to **/awips2/data_store/ingest/**.
 If everything is correct we will not see any persistence errors since the grid is now named **WRF** and not **GribModel:7:0:89**.

-    cp wrd.grib /awips2/edex/data/manual/
+    cp wrd.grib /awips2/data_store/ingest/

     edex log grib

-Now you can proceed to the next step: [Display a New Grid in D2D and NCP](../cave/new-grid.html).
+After you have confirmed that the grid was ingested with the given name, you can [edit the D2D product menus to display the new grid](../cave/d2d-edit-menus.html).

 # Troubleshooting Grib Ingest